What is laser peripheral iridotomy?

 What happens during the procedure?

-This procedure is performed in the laser room at OSMH.
+This procedure is performed in our office.
 Dr Hillson uses eye drops to numb your eye and to make the pupil small.
 A special contact lens is put on your eye to help direct the laser’s high-energy beam of light at the iris in your eye.
 The laser makes one or two holes in the iris.
 You will see a few brief flashes of light and feel little, if any, discomfort.
 The procedure usually takes less than 5 minutes.
-You will be able to go home soon after it is done.
+You will be able to go home soon after it is done, but you should arrange for a driver the day of the laser procedure.

 What are the risks?